L-E-G/instruction-set-architecture/DESIGN.md

 If the interrupt flag is set no new interrupts can be handled.
 Any new interrupts which come in will be ignored.

-# Condition Fields
-All instructions currently have space for a condition field.
-This field allows for predicated execution of instructions.
-Currently only the jump instructions use this condition field.

-All other instructions do not use this field at the moment, in the future they may.
-For right now the condition field will be set to null status.

-# Immediate Fields
-All immediate fields in instructions will be sign extended to 32-bits.

 # Interrupts
 The interrupt handler register holds the memory address for a subroutine which will handle an interrupt.
 Initially this register is set to all 1's, which means